Thailand And Vietnam

 Hue – Danang – Hoi An

-After arriving in Danang, tour the CHAM MUSEUM, an elegant colonial building which now houses the finest collection of Cham sculpture in the world and briefly pass Non Nuoc Beach, a famous spot for American soldiers during the Vietnam-American War.
-Continue south to Hoi An, stopping enroute to visit the Marble Mountains, five stone hillocks, once islands, that now rise sharply from the surrounding ricefields.
+After arriving in Danang, tour the CHAM MUSEUM, an elegant colonial building that now houses the finest collection of Cham sculptures in the world and briefly passes Non-Nuoc Beach, a famous spot for American soldiers during the Vietnam-American War.
+Continue south to Hoi An, stopping en route to visit the Marble Mountains, five stone hillocks, once islands, that now rise sharply from the surrounding ricefields.
 Riddled with caves and shrines, they are said to each represent one of the five elements of the universe.

 Overnight in Hoi An.
 B